 I’ve hidden spinach in these enchiladas for years and my kids see it, but they don’t even mind it because of the tangy, warm spice of this homemade enchilada sauce.
 Oh, and that melty, gooey enchilad-y cheese doesn’t hurt either.

 Corn tortilla enchiladas slathered with homemade sauce, then filled with chicken and spinach and topped with cheese are a family favorite sure to satisfy any Mexican craving!

 If you make this recipe, we’d love to see it on Instagram!
 Just use the hashtag #THEFRESH20 so we can see what’s cooking in your kitchen.Print

-Corn tortillas slathered with homemade sauce, then filled with chicken and spinach and topped with cheese, baked to perfection.
+Corn tortillas slathered with our simple, homemade enchilada sauce, then filled with chicken and spinach and topped with cheese, baked to perfection.

 - 2 teaspoons olive oil